 The symptoms of hypothyroidism are quite similar to polycystic ovarian syndrome (PCOS).
 As a result, your doctor might want to get tested for both PCOS and hypothyroidism if you present these symptoms.

-The American Thyroid Association recommends checking your thyroid regularly once you are 35 years and above.
+The Australian Thyroid Foundation recommends regularly checking your thyroid once you are 35.
 However, if any close relative in your family has thyroid disease, you might be susceptible to thyroid issues yourself.
-It is crucial to get your thyroid levels checked if you are experiencing any symptoms of hyper or hypothyroidism.
+It is crucial to check your thyroid levels if you are experiencing any symptoms of hyper or hypothyroidism.

 Thyroid Dysfunction And Reproductive Health

-The thyroid function is controlled by a combination of two glands- the hypothalamus and the pituitary.
-As both these glands are interconnected, they are sometimes referred to as the Hypothalami-pituitary axis (HPA).
-The hypothalamus initiates the process of stimulating other endocrine glands by releasing specific hormones that stimulate the pituitary, which releases another set of hormones that stimulate the other glands.
+The thyroid function is controlled by a combination of two glands: the hypothalamus and the pituitary.
+As both these glands are interconnected, they are sometimes called the Hypothalamic-pituitary axis (HPA).
+The hypothalamus stimulates other endocrine glands by releasing specific hormones that stimulate the pituitary, which releases another set of hormones that stimulate the other glands.

 The HPA also controls the production of hormones that impact fertility as well.
 Hence, a dysfunction of the thyroid gland can cause problems with fertility.
-If the hormones are out of sync, there can be significant consequences to the menstrual cycle events as well.
-If your cycle is not regulated properly, there can be issues with ovulation, which can directly hamper your chances of getting pregnant.
+The menstrual cycle events can have significant consequences if the hormones are out of sync.
+If your cycle is not regulated properly, there can be issues with ovulation, directly hampering your chances of getting pregnant.

 The hypo-secretion and hypersecretion of thyroid hormones have been connected with reproductive health and fertility as they can disrupt your menstrual cycles.

-It is crucial to get on top of any thyroid issues as soon as possible to prevent them from affecting your fertility over the long run.
+Getting on top of any thyroid issues as soon as possible is crucial to prevent them from affecting your fertility over the long run.
 Fortunately, you can manage thyroid dysfunction easily using medications.

-Several studies have tried to understand the effect of thyroid dysfunction in infertility among women.
-One such study conducted on 400 women with infertility found that 24% of the participants with fertility issues also had hypothyroidism.
+Several studies have tried to understand the effect of thyroid dysfunction on infertility among women.
+One study on 400 women with infertility found that 24% of the fertility-issue participants also had hypothyroidism.
 The good news is that out of those women, around 76% could conceive within a year following regular treatment for hypothyroidism.

 ‘Normal Range’ TSH levels and unexplained fertility problems